Bookrage001/osc/resources/docs/docs/midi.md

 - `list`: prints the available MIDI ports to the console; numbers in the first column may be used for `input`/`output` definition below
 - `device_name:input,output`: connect to midi ports `input` and `output`; osc messages sent to target `midi:device_name` will be processed as midi events; Multiple devices can be declared
 - `sysex`: parse incomming system exclusive messages (disabled by default)
+- `pc_offset`: send program changes with a `-1` offset to match some software/hardware implementations

 *Linux only:*